mbrea-c/bevy_utilitarian/README.md

   direction parameter for animation (where you don't want the character's head to turn 360 degrees).

+- `randomized_values` module: Offers `RandValue` trait and implementations for `RandVec3` and `RandF32`.
+They are self-contained data types with an ergonomic API for generating random values based on some parameters.

 ## Version table

 | `bevy_utilitarian` | `bevy` |